-Note A territory authority is not liable to be prosecuted for an offence against this section (see Legislation Act, s 121).
+- Note A territory authority is not liable to be prosecuted for an offence against this section (see Legislation Act, s 121). - (2) An offence against this section is a strict liability offence.

-Notice of appeal against controlled activity orders
+362 Notice of appeal against controlled activity orders